evanjt/crudcrate/docs/src/examples/ecommerce.md

 # E-commerce Orders Example

-Order management with products, customers, and line items.
+Order management with products, customers, and line items demonstrating deep joins.

+> **Note**: This is a reference example.
+To see multi-level relationships in action, run:
+> ```bash
+> cargo run --example recursive_join
+> ```
+> This shows Customer → Vehicle → Parts/Maintenance (similar to Order → Items → Products).

+---

 ## Entities